AhmedTrb/Database/README.md

 The database supports the following commands:
 - `insert <id> <username> <email>`: Inserts a new row into the database.
 - `select`: Retrieves and displays all rows in the database.
+- `find <id>`: Searches for a row by its ID and displays it if found.
-- `bulk_insert` inserts 1000 rows with random data for testing purposes.
+- `bulk_insert` inserts rows from "sample_data.txt" file for testing.

 Meta commands:
 - `.exit`: Exits the database program and frees allocated memory.
 - `.btree`: Displays the structure of the B+ tree.
 - `.constants`: Displays constants used in the database.
+- `.help`: Displays help information about available commands.
+- `.cache`: Displays LRU cache structure.

 ---
 ## Building and Running